MosesRahnama/OperatorKO7/README.md

 ### The System: KO7

 KO7 is a minimal rewrite calculus with **7 constructors** and **8 reduction rules**.
-It is deliberately designed as a minimal "relational operator-only" term rewriting system—meaning it can encode ordered computation (comparisons, iteration, sequential counting) using only structural rewrite rules without primitive recursion or arithmetic operators.
+It is deliberately designed as a minimal "relational operator-only" term rewriting system-meaning it can encode ordered computation (comparisons, iteration, sequential counting) using only structural rewrite rules without primitive recursion or arithmetic operators.

 **Core definition:** [`OperatorKO7/Kernel.lean`](OperatorKO7/Kernel.lean)